kontainapp/km/README.md

 # Kontain

-Kontain is the way to run container workloads "secure, fast and small—choose three."
+Kontain is compatible with your existing Docker and Kubernetest containers, and can be used to run your existing Container workloads in a manner that is "secure, fast and small—choose three."
-Kontain runs workloads with virtual machine level isolation and security, but without traditional VM overhead.
+Kontain works as a runtime for Docker and Kubernetes to run existing Containers with virtual machine level isolation and security,  but without traditional VM overhead.
-In fact, Kontain generates smaller artifacts and much faster startup times than "classic" Docker containers.
+In fact, Kontain can generate smaller artifacts with much faster startup times than "classic" Docker containers.
-Kontain works by wrapping your code into a unikernel executable that is packaged as a standard container.
+Kontain works by wrapping your code into a unikernel executable that is packaged as a standard Docker container.
 To distinguish a Kontain container from a "classic" container, we spell it _kontainer_.

 Use cases for Kontain include ML inferencing, serverless/FaaS computing,